ToaToes/AndroidInterview/Interview.md

 ### Activity
 1. has to be registered and declared in AndroidManifest.xml, otherwise it would not be run by the system
-2. Activity usually takes up the whole screen (seperate from other activity)
+2. Activity usually takes up the whole screen (seperate from other activities)
 3. Lifecycle: Activities have a well-defined lifecycle (created, started, resumed, paused, stopped, destroyed) that you can manage through methods like ```onCreate()```, ```onStart()```, ```onResume()```, etc.
 4. Use Case: Activities are used to present UI elements to the user, such as forms, lists, or media.

 ### Services
-A Service is a component that runs in the background to perform long-running operations without a user interface: playing Music, downloading files, or handling network operations.
+A Service is a component that runs in the background to perform long-running operations without a user interface: playing Music, downloading files, or handling network operations. <br/>
 1. Started Service: Runs in the background indefinitely until explicitly stopped.
 2. Bound Service: Allows components (like Activities) to bind to it and interact with it.

 ### Broadcast receiver
+A Broadcast Receiver listens for system-wide broadcast messages or events, such as battery status changes or incoming SMS messages. <br/>

 ### Intent <br/>
 When activities communicate with each other, intent been used